MLB negotiators meet in person for 1st time since Dec 1

-Veteran reliever Andrew Miller was the only player to attend the bargaining session.
+Veteran reliever Andrew Miller was the only player to attend the two-hour bargaining session.

 Colorado Rockies owner Dick Monfort, the chairman of baseball’s labor policy committee, was part of a four-man delegation from Major League Baseball, arriving at the union office shortly before 1 p.m.
 He was accompanied by Deputy Commissioner Dan Halem, executive vice president Morgan Sword and senior vice president Patrick Houlihan.

+The sides planned to meet again Tuesday, though it was not certain whether Miller and Montfort would attend.

-The players’ association planned to make a counteroffer to management, 11 days after clubs gave the union a proposal when the snail-paced negotiations resumed following a 42-day break.
+The counteroffer by the players’ association was delivered 11 days after clubs gave the union a proposal when the snail-paced negotiations resumed following a 42-day break.

 The scheduled March 31 opening day is also increasingly threatened, given the need for players to report, go through COVID-19 protocols and have at least three weeks of workouts that include a minimal number of exhibition games.